espressif/esp-idf/docs/en/api-reference/peripherals/i2c.rst

 With such advantages as simplicity and low manufacturing cost, I2C is mostly used for communication of low-speed peripheral devices over short distances (within one foot).

+.. only:: esp32c3

+    {IDF_TARGET_NAME} has only one I2C controller (also referred to as port) which is responsible for handling communications on I2C bus.
+The I2C controller can operate as master or slave.

+.. only:: not esp32c3

-{IDF_TARGET_NAME} has two I2C controllers (also referred to as ports) which are responsible for handling communications on two I2C buses.
+    {IDF_TARGET_NAME} has two I2C controllers (also referred to as ports) which are responsible for handling communications on the I2C bus.
 Each I2C controller can operate as master or slave.
 As an example, one controller can act as a master and the other as a slave at the same time.

 Driver Features
 ---------------